This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Comparison Between FM and PM”.

 b) better noise immunity is provided

 c) higher bandwidth is required

 d) carrier is of any shape

 Explanation: In frequency modulation, frequency of carrier gets varied with respect to the wave being propagated.
-FM has many advantages over AM but requirement of lower bandwidth is not an efficient condition.
+FM has many advantages over AM but requirement of higher bandwidth is not an efficient condition.

 8. What is number of possible outputs if there is 7 line digital input?

 Explanation: Total possible outputs will be 27 which is equal to 128.